nbornstein/KillPopStars/README.md

 *action* is the action to take: block (default), mute, or report

-Requires a file in the current directory called 'config' that has authorization parameters.
+Requires a file called 'config' that has authorization parameters, which will be read from the local directory, a .KillPopStars directory in the user's home directory, or the /etc/KillPopStars/ directory.
 The file should have this format:

 ```
 consumer_key        <your_consumer_key>